Ryan Whitney (actress): Career

-In 2012, Ryan was cast as Emily Hobbs on See Dad Run, which premiered on Nick at Nite on October 6, 2012.
+In 2012, Whitney was cast as Emily Hobbs on See Dad Run, which premiered on Nick at Nite on October 6, 2012.
 See Dad Run ran three seasons before ending in 2015.
 At the end of July 2014 she traveled to Cambodia, supporting Heifer International.
-In 2015, Ryan was cast in Sharknado 3: Oh Hell No! playing the role of Claudia Shepard, which she took over from Aubrey Peeples, who played the role in Sharknado.
+In 2015, Whitney was cast in Sharknado 3: Oh Hell No! playing the role of Claudia Shepard, which she took over from Aubrey Peeples, who played the role in Sharknado.